abbys114/Kickstarter-analysis/README.md

 ## Overview of Project

 ### Purpose
 This projects goal was to help our client, Louise, analyze how other campaigns compared to her own campaign for her play _Fever_.
-Specifically we compared other campaigns launch dates and their funding goals.
+Specifically, we compared other campaigns launch dates and their funding goals.
 Using this data we were able to determind the best time to launch a campagin and  optimal funding goal to make the most sucessful campgain.

 ## Analysis and Challenges